 A platform saying “we support data export” can mean anything from a full CSV download to a PDF printout of one workout at a time.
 Here’s the minimum:

-If you or your clients are based in the EU or UK, data portability isn’t just a feature request.
-It’s a legal right.
+If you or your clients are based in the EU or UK, data portability can be more than a feature request.
+In some circumstances, it is a legal right.

-A platform that only exports client name and email when it holds months of workout history, check-in data, and progress photos is hard to reconcile with the spirit of either regulation.
+A platform that only exports client name and email when it holds months of workout history, check-in data, and progress photos is hard to reconcile with the spirit of modern portability expectations.

 6 Questions Every Fitness Coach Should Ask About Data Export